 How were you introduced to Rotary?
 A neighbour - John Beamond - invited me.
-'Inviting people' has always been the single most successful way of What developing our membership.
+'Inviting people' has always been the single most successful way of What developing our membership. before retirement?

-before retirement?
 Chartered season ticket holder at Rugby Chemical Engineer.
 As my career Union progressed I became a Project several years.
 I also enjoy a invite to a dinner party.
-The Manager and ultimately moved cryptic crossword. into General Management.
+The Manager and ultimately moved into General Management.
 What are your roles in Rotary?
-I am District Secretary and Secretary of the Rotary GB&I Environmental and Sustainability Team, I volunteer with other Rotarians in our local community shop.
-I was District Governor in 2016/17.

-the vocational skills and the wish change of scenery. to serve Rotary
+I am District Secretary and Secretary of the Rotary GB&I Environmental Sustainability Team, I volunteer with other Rotarians in our local community shop.
+I was District involved with that competition.
+Governor in 2016/17. the vocational skills and the wish change of scenery. to serve Rotary inspiration in Rotary?

-Who has been your greatest down with a cryptic crossword. inspiration in Rotary?
 Alan What was your first car?
-A Woods - he had been Head 'Sit up and Beg' Ford Popular Teacher at Alleynes in Stone (google it!). (although had retired once I got really know him) and to demonstrated the basic Rotary values of Service above Self.
-He also gave me invaluable advice when I first became President of Stone - essentially that you lead by example and persuasion and to always respect your fellow Rotarians.

-like to see in Rotary?
-Rotary to has always evolved and must continue to do so - we must Staffordshire become more relevant to younger colour generations and welcome them an into the Rotary family.
-We need Engineering to be flexible in how we conduct our projects and our business, If you could invent a gadget but not forgetting the basic what would it be?
-A house principles on which this great cleaning device with a garden organisation is built - 'Service extension. above Self', the Four Way Test If you didn't live in England and above all else Respect for one where would you choose to another.

-are vour interests?
-I enjoy travel, good What was your vocation food and watching sport.
-I was a
+A Teacher at Alleynes in Stone (google it!). (although had retired once I got know him) and demonstrated the basic Rotary values of Service above Self.
+He also gave me invaluable advice when I first became President of Stone - essentially that you lead by example and persuasion and to always respect your fellow Rotarians. like to see in Rotary?
+Rotary to has always evolved and must career continue to do so - we must Staffordshire become more relevant to younger colour generations and welcome them an into the Rotary family.
+We need Engineering to be flexible in how we conduct organisation is built - 'Service extension. above Self', the Four Way Test If you didn't live in England another. vour What was your vocation food and watching sport.
+I was a cryptic crossword.

 What is your favourite food?
 I enjoy most foods that are prepared and presented well.
-The Young Chef competition links What is your most valuable with my environment hat, and I possession?
-Memories! was always delighted to be involved with that competition.

-What encouraged you to What is your favourite type offer yourself as District of holiday?
+The with my environment hat, and I possession?
+Memories! was always delighted to be What encouraged you to What is your favourite type offer yourself as District of holiday?
 Sunning on the Secretary?
 As a Past District beach is not for me.
-I enjoy Governor I had the knowledge, interesting short breaks and a

-> What do you do to relax?
-Sit
+I enjoy Governor I had the knowledge, interesting short breaks and a What do you do to relax?
+Sit Who has been your greatest down with a cryptic crossword.